 PWC reports on AI shows that 67% of executives surveyed say the technology will help humans and machines work together, and to be stronger using both artificial and human intelligence.

 Many industries, such as healthcare, automotive, financial services, transportation and logistics, technology, media and communications, retail and consumer, energy, and manufacturing, will set practical AI to work.
 Its potential will allow the freeing up of time, a boost to quality, and increase personalisation.

-It is in response to this that ESCP Europe's London Campus hosted a panel discussion on 9th May on ‘The Future of Work’.
-Moderator Dr Terence Tse, ESCP Europe Professor and Academic Director of the newly launched Master in Digital Transformation Management and Leadership was joined by guests speakers Laurence Hollobon, Europe HR Lead at BEL Group and ESCP Europe Alumna; Luke Fisher, CEO and Founder of Mo; and Séverine Trouillet, Global Affairs Director, EURONORTH at Dassault Systèmes.
+It is in response to this that ESCP's London Campus hosted a panel discussion on 9th May on ‘The Future of Work’.
+Moderator Dr Terence Tse, ESCP Professor and Academic Director of the newly launched Master in Digital Transformation Management and Leadership was joined by guests speakers Laurence Hollobon, Europe HR Lead at BEL Group and ESCP Alumna; Luke Fisher, CEO and Founder of Mo; and Séverine Trouillet, Global Affairs Director, EURONORTH at Dassault Systèmes.

 With the arrival of emerging technologies, the world of employment will never be the same again.
 Today's employers are challenged to recruit and retain a workforce that can enable the nature of this transformation.
 How can companies adapt to offer what workers want?

 “Culture can shape the performance of an organisation.
 You need to determine your company values, understand how technology fits within those values, and then align your workforce.
 Bel Group has embarked on a cultural transformation process as the demands from both our customers and employees have changed.
 Our talent want career opportunities; to learn more about digital transformation and how this is going to lead to more effective operations; to get more feedback from line managers; and to evolve internationally,” said Laurence Hollobon.